 Our operations, supply chain, suppliers and customers are exposed to various global macroeconomic factors and we continually evaluate macroeconomic conditions to assess their potential impact to our operations and financial results.
-Macroeconomic factors which continue to affect our operations and impacted results in the first quarter of fiscal year 2024 include the following:
+Macroeconomic factors which affected our operations and impacted results in the second quarter of fiscal year 2024 included the following:

-- As anticipated, market dynamics in China, such as volume-based procurement programs ("VoBP"), had an adverse impact on our results of operations, particularly in our Medical segment.
-We anticipate that these dynamics may continue to unfavorably impact our results of operations throughout our fiscal year 2024. - The supply of labor continues to be limited in certain markets and labor costs generally remain elevated.
-We expect that labor availability and costs will continue to be a macroeconomic challenge for our operations during our fiscal year 2024. - Although logistics capacity constraints did not materially impact our first quarter financial results, adequate supply of transportation capacity is critical to our operations and constrained capacity may unfavorably impact our results of operations.
+- As anticipated, market dynamics in China, such as volume-based procurement programs ("VoBP"), had an adverse impact on our results of operations, particularly in our Medical segment and these dynamics could continue to unfavorably impact our results of operations. - As is further discussed below, our labor costs were generally higher in our second quarter compared with the prior-year period.
+The supply of labor continues to be limited in certain markets and as such, labor availability and costs could continue to unfavorably impact our results of operations. - Although logistics capacity constraints did not materially impact our second quarter financial results, adequate supply of transportation capacity is critical to our operations and constrained capacity may unfavorably impact our results of operations.